ietf-wg-cellar/matroska-specification/matroska_schema_section_header.md

 # Matroska Schema

-This specification includes an `EBML Schema`, which defines the Elements and structure of Matroska using the EBML Schema elements and attributes defined in [@!RFC8794, section 11.1].
+This specification includes an `EBML Schema` that defines the Elements and structure of Matroska using the EBML Schema elements and attributes defined in [@!RFC8794, section 11.1].
 The EBML Schema defines every valid Matroska element in a manner defined by the EBML specification [@!RFC8794].